HaoranTang/HaoranTang.github.io/index.md

 ## Welcome

-Haoran Tang is currently a research intern at Baidu USA working on generative AI.
-He is a MSE Robotics recent graduate at University of Pennsylvania, where he works with Prof. [Pratik Chaudhari](https://pratikac.github.io/) and Prof. [Jianbo Shi](https://www.cis.upenn.edu/~jshi/).
-He obtained his BS in Computer Enginnering at University of Illinois at Urbana-Champaign, and worked with Prof. [Yuxiong Wang](https://yxw.web.illinois.edu/) after graduation.
+Haoran Tang is a first-year PhD student at Purdue University, advised by Prof. [Rajiv Khanna](https://rjvak7.github.io/).
+He received his MSE in Robotics from University of Pennsylvania, and he obtained his BS in Computer Engineering at University of Illinois Urbana-Champaign.
 Haoran was born and raised in Chongqing, China, a metropolis built on mountains and rivers.

 ## Research Interests

-Haoran is interested in brain-inspired deep learning, such as algorithms with limited/no supervision and methods that transfer knowledge.
+Haoran is interested in representation learning with limited/no supervision, and methods to transfer knowledge.
 His current research topics include generative models, multitask learning, and contrastive learning.

 ## News